Most of us, when we think about how far we’ve come in life, tend to immediately focus on the lack. We think about what we haven’t done or achieved.

 To stay balanced, we need to come up with some sort of a private ritual that will honour and celebrate who we are and what we’ve managed to achieve so far in life.

 It needn’t be anything extravagant – it can be as simple as toasting yourself quietly with a glass of wine or thanking your lucky charms for bringing you as far as they have.

 The point is to perform this ritual regularly and dwell in the energy of gratitude instead of the energy of lack.

 So what will your ritual be?
 Experiment with different things and see what feels right.

-If you want to understand, honour and celebrate yourself more, take the Re-Discover Your SELF online workshop.
+If you want to understand, honour and celebrate yourself more, take the Get To Know Your Authentic Self online workshop.